Want to change someone’s behavior? There’s an app for that.

 Whether you’re in marketing or management, one of your key jobs will be to influence people and bring about behaviour change (consumers, partners, colleagues – or even at home).

-So here’s one of the most useful tools we’ve come across; a full list of the 93 evidence-based behavior change techniques (often called nudges or BCTs) used by psychologists in clinical practice that form the BCTTv1 – Behavior Change Techniques Taxonomy, version 1.
+So here’s one of the most useful tools we’ve come across; below you’ll find a full list of the 93 evidence-based behavior change techniques (often called ‘nudges’ or BCTs) used by psychologists in clinical practice that form the BCTTv1 – Behavior Change Techniques Taxonomy, version 1.
 The free app has been produced by UCL (University College London).

 Because these techniques are used in clinical practice, their focus to date has been primarily on promoting – or rather nudging – desirable behaviours linked to wellness and wellbeing.

-The business opportunity is to take these BCTs and apply them to consumer (and/or colleague behaviour).
+However, the business opportunity is to take these BCTs and apply them to consumer (and/or colleague) behaviour.
 In particular, there is a major opportunity to integrate these techniques in advertising, since they offer evidence-based grounding for creative, and important proof-points when pitching.

 Of course, there are many influence frameworks out there, but the BCT taxonomy is evidence-based, focused on behavior-change and has been developed and coded over three years by a team of 400 international behavior change experts, active in their field and engaged in investigating, designing, and/or delivering behavior change interventions.
 It’s also also mercifully free of psycho-babble, just plain English, with a super simple framework based on three levers of behavior change – motivation, opportunity and capability, and sixteen technique categories.

 I. GOALS & PLANNING

 1. Goal Setting (behavior) – Set or agree on a goal defined in terms of the behavior to be achieved

 2. Problem Solving – Analyse , or prompt the person to analyse, factors influencing the behavior and generate or select strategies that include overcoming barriers and/or increasing facilitator